sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 ```
 For the ValueTuples with eight members, following is the output:

-> volgende screenshot is NIET correct
 ![Value Type with eight members](valuetype_atinfinitum_eightmember.PNG)

 For the ValueTuples with nine members, following is the output:

-> volgende screenshot is NIET correct
 ![Value Type with nine members](valuetype_atinfinitum_ninemember.PNG)

 Here also, with 7 or less members, nothing special is happening.